complate/complate.github.io/content/rationale.md

 structure of my markup (e.g. CSS, JavaScript, tests), but with care many unnecessary breaking changes can be avoided.

-Another major benefit is that it is possible to write complex front-end components and others can _use_ the components easily, without having to understand how the component works under the hood.
+Another major benefit is that it reduces the cognitive overhead necessary for _using_ the component.
+In a team environment this can be especially useful because it is easy to use components even without the technical expertise to write them.
+However, when using a component it is always a good idea to be aware of the underlying markup.

 Composition
 -----------

 complate allows us to write components and then explicitly compose them together.
-For instance, when I write a navbar component, I can reuse the component in multiple projects and change the content of the navbar without affecting it.

 The composition in complate looks very similar to the composition that is inherent in HTML: child components are passed into the parent component by defining them within the parent component tag.

+This allows us to focus on the definition of the component itself without worrying about the surrounding boilerplate or any details of the children components.
+If we need to change the children later, we can do this without influencing the parent component.

+Here we have use a Navbar component as an example of how components can be composed together:

 ```jsx
 function NavbarItem ({ href, current }, ...children) {